PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

 As we all know, many organizations around the world use Python for their IT automation needs, including network management.
 Over the course of last decade, many SNMP implementations appeared.
-Some are Python bindings to C-based [Net-SNMP library](http://www.net-snmp.org), which is considered by many a reference implementation for SNMP technology.
+Some are Python bindings to C-based [Net-SNMP library], which is considered by many a reference implementation for SNMP technology.
 Others are pure-Python modules addressing specific SNMP features.